Social Democrats sign up to new Merkel-led German government

 BERLIN: Germany's Social Democrats (SPD) decisively backed another coalition with Chancellor Angela Merkel's conservatives on Sunday, clearing the way for a new government in Europe's largest economy after months of political uncertainty.

-Two thirds of the membership voted "yes" to the deal in a ballot - a wider margin than many had expected - meaning Merkel could be sworn in for a fourth term as early as the middle of the month in a repeat of the grand coalition that has governed since 2013.
+Two thirds of the membership voted "yes" to the deal in a ballot - a wider margin than many had expected.
+That means Merkel could be sworn in for a fourth term as early as the middle of the month, in a repeat of the grand coalition that has governed since 2013.

-A statement from his office added: "France and Germany will work together on new initiatives in the coming weeks to bring the European project forward."
+A statement from Macron's office added: "France and Germany will work together on new initiatives in the coming weeks to bring the European project forward."

 In power since 2005, Merkel steered the European bloc through the financial crisis and debt crisis, but her authority was dented by her 2015 decision to open Germany's borders to migrants, resulting in an influx of more than a million people.